 - Branding must be relevant to the target markets that you want to talk to.
 For example, you don’t need to print metallic inks onto embossed paper, if you sell handbags at a market.
 Similarly, make sure you have a professional logo and branding if you are a professional company.

 - Your brand must be able to be reproduced on the media that you select to advertise your product.
 For example: Your strapline will emphasise your brand on a radio ad, where your logo can’t.
 And your typeface and icon will emphasise your brand, where colour cannot be used, say on a black and white newspaper advert.

 - Ensure your brand can reproduced in one colour.
 A good graphic designer will always design a logo which logo looks good in one colour, as well as multi colour.

 - Think about style durability, will it look good next year?
 A durable brand, recognisable over years, develops trust and is easily remembered.
 It is also a good investment if done correctly.
 Logo styles do follow a fashion - for the last 3 or 4 years the ‘Web 2.0’ style logo has been seen as the epitome of funky brand design - the style is open and friendly and often uses small chunks of large type.
-The colors are bright fresh and cheery - lots of sky blue, orange, and lime green.
+The colours are bright fresh and cheery - lots of sky blue, orange, and lime green.
 Many companies need to look like they keep up with the times.
 A good graphic designer is able to take an existing logo, evolve it for today’s customers whilst keeping your brand values intact!

 - Monitor your competitor’s brand strategies.
 Assess how you compare, review and consider updating in light of this.
 For example: Make sure your clients recognise you and don’t confuse you with a competitor who is copying your style!